14-Day Luxury Itinerary for the South Island

 - Hanmer Springs Retreat

 - Village Lake Apartments

 - Braemar Lodge And Spa

-For more about our top recommendations, take a look at the 10 Best Luxury Accommodation in Hanmer Springs.
+For more about our top recommendations, take a look at the 10 Best Luxury Accommodations in Hanmer Springs.

 Day 4 – Explore Hanmer Springs

 You have the entire day to hit the slopes of the Hanmer Spring Ski Area, take a private Jeep tour (more info on Viator and Tripadvisor), do a scenic helicopter flight, or simply relax in the hot pools all day.
 On the other hand, do a bit of everything with Hanmer Springs Attractions, which offer a range of combos incorporating jet boating, quad biking and white water rafting.
-Check out all of Hanmer Springs Attractions’ combos on Viator and Tripadvisor.
+Check out all of Hanmer Springs Attractions’ combos on Viator, Tripadvisor or Klook.

 Luxury Activities in Hanmer Springs

-- Soak in the scenery on luxury Jeep tour (more info on Viator and Tripadvisor)…
+- Soak in the scenery on a luxury Jeep tour (more info on Viator and Tripadvisor)…

 - … Or from a scenic helicopter tour